SICSA supported Mathews to attend the Midlands Graduate School (MGS) 2024 at the University of Leicester

 SICSA PhD Conference 2024

-Our 2024 SICSA PhD Conference will run from 9th to 11th of July this year at the University of Aberdeen.
+Our 2024 SICSA PhD Conference will run from 9th to 10th of July this year at the University of Aberdeen.
+(With a Bootcamp on 8th July).
+We will also arrange accommodation for all attendees.

 If you are a PhD student, please complete our Workshop Topics form to help us choose the most relevant workshops and key speakers for you.
 You can also join our organising committee.